-History of Flamenco Dancing
+History and Art of Flamenco Dancing

 The male focuses on complex footwork and the female dancer emphasizes the movements of the hands and torso, while the guitarist keeps time.
+It's romantically acknowledged that the Flamenco dress is said to enhance the dancer's shape in a similar way to a "guitar body."
 The result is a beautiful synergy of sound and movement, a passionate, romantic art form that any visitor to Spain should see for themselves!